josperrod9/josperrod9/README.md

 - 📫 How to reach me **josperrod17@gmail.com**

-- ⚡️ In my free time, I like doing some exercise or enjoying of a good talk with friends.
+- ⚡️ In my free time, I enjoy exercising or having a good chat with friends.

 <h3 align="left">Connect with me:</h3>
 <p align="left">